A Guide To Employment Contracts in Australia

 Is An Employment Contract Essential?
 What Is Its Importance?

 Lawfully, there is no obligation to have a written employment contract.
 The law only requires that the terms and conditions of the job should be communicated clearly between the employee and the employer.
-There is no obligation on the terms and conditions being in verbal form or written.
-Mainly because of this, a lot of businesses in Australia do not use written employment contracts.

 However, this doesn’t decrease the importance of written employment contracts.
 Verbal employment contracts may save you some hassle, but they can prove to be quite unhelpful when a dispute occurs between the employee and the employer regarding the terms and conditions of the job.
 In most employee-employer disagreements, the terms and conditions are the centers of the dispute.